deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Amir wound down a little.
 "He's a… cricketer.
 A famous one, from Pakistan."
 He explained

 Xiù thought about it.
 "They have… most of that." she said, though admittedly she had never really absorbed much of it.
-Perhaps the part of Gaoian pop-culture she was most familiar with was an edutainment show for little cubs called '*Yen Ni Wo!*', which was more-or-less the Gaoian equivalent of *Sesame Street*, minus the muppets.
+Perhaps the part of Gaoian pop-culture she was most familiar with was an edutainment show for little cubs called *'Yen Ni Wo!*', which was more-or-less the Gaoian equivalent of *Sesame Street*, minus the muppets.
 She'd learned half her Gaoian from watching that show with Myun and the cubs, though apparently it had left her with a childlike way of speaking for some time.

 "Well, they're doing better than most of the aliens then."
 Amir remarked.
 "But I bet it's not as rich as ours, or as varied."